squidfunk/mkdocs-material/docs/data-privacy.md

 # Data privacy

-In itself, Material for MkDocs does not perform any tracking and should adhere to the [General Data Protection Regulation][1] (GDPR), but it integrates with some third-party services that may not.
+In itself, Material for MkDocs does not perform any tracking and adheres to the [General Data Protection Regulation][1] (GDPR), but it integrates with some third-party services that may not.

   [1]: https://en.wikipedia.org/wiki/General_Data_Protection_Regulation